Ed Sheeran previews every '=' track with "unique" YouTube Shorts series

 Lyor Cohen, global head of YouTube Music, added: “Ed Sheeran is a storyteller and I am so stoked he is using YouTube Shorts to give his fans an audio and visual preview of his incredibly powerful new album.
 This is going to be an unforgettable moment.”

-You can see the introduction to #SheeranShorts clips below, with the full series available to watch here.
+You can see the introduction to #SheeranShorts below, with the full series available to watch here.

 As fans await the arrival of ‘=’, Sheeran’s manager Stuart Camp has revealed that the musician already has another album in the can.
 “The material is there and it won’t be another four-year wait, I can promise you,” he said.